 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or an assessment of pollutant loads entering the marine environment.
-The results are derived from in-situ water samples taken at six locations from inshore waters extending from sites adjacent to Cape Tribulation in the north to sites adjacent to Cairns in the south and from passive pesticide samplers located at the Low Isles.
+The results are derived from in-situ water samples taken at six locations from inshore waters extending from sites adjacent to Cape Tribulation in the north to sites adjacent to Cairns in the south.

-The water clarity score of 88 in the North zone is comprised of a total suspended solids (TSS) score only.
+The water clarity score of 96 in the North zone is comprised of a total suspended solids (TSS) score only.
 Turbidity was not monitored in the North Zone.
-Water clarity improved from ‘moderate’ in 2017-18 to ‘very good’.
+Water clarity remained ‘very good’.

-Nutrients scored 80 (‘good’) in the North zone and improved from a score of 70 in 2017-18.
+Nutrients scored 86 (‘very good’) in the North zone and improved from a score of 80 with a grade of ‘good’ in 2018-19.
 Nutrients were graded ‘very good’ for oxidised nitrogen (NOx), ‘good’ for particulate nitrogen (PN) and ‘good’ for particulate phosphorus (PP).